×

 Are healthcare and health insurance expensive in Ecuador?

 "Do get IESS insurance.
 It will cover your coasts in the event of an accident or illness.
 As of July 2017, IESS will require payment on verified income, closing a loophole that allowed payment on claimed income.
 The obligated amount is 17.6% of the monthly verified income and 2.4% for each additional dependent.
-As an example, an expat on a limited pension of $800 a month would pay $140.80 A retired married couple living on their $1200 a month pay. $240. ," said one expat living in Montanita.
+As an example, an expat on a limited pension of $800 a month would pay $140.80 A retired married couple living on their $1200 a month pay. $240. ," mentioned one expat in Montanita.

 View More Answers